matiaspakua/tech.notes.io/README.md

 19. [How To Speak by Patrick Winston](/pages/19.how_to_speak_by_patrick_winston.md)
 20. Rework.
 Another way to see and act on the modern work-life
 21. FailFast.
 How to improve debugging.
+22. The Hisotry of the project A7E by David Parnas